emc211/optane-kdb-report/README.md

 Using .mutil.colsToDotM rather than .mutil.tblToDotM allows users to move a subset of columns into Optane, giving a hybrid model which allow users to keep their most accessed data in DRAM and less frequently accessed columns in Optane.

 ## Testing Framework

-The Framework was designed to minic the flow of a typical kdb market data capture system and then test the performance of storing the data in DRAM vs Optane.
+The Framework was designed to mimic the flow of a typical kdb market data capture system and then test the performance of storing the data in DRAM vs Optane.
 The capture section of the framework was largely base on the standard tick architecture [tick setup](https://github.com/KxSystems/kdb-tick)

 o ensure a sufficient stress test, the system simulates the volume and velocity of market data processed during the market crash on March 9th 2020.
 We prestressed the RDB with 65 million records, and then sent 48,000 updates per second for the next 30 minutes, split between trades and quotes in a 1:10 ratio.
 A ticker-plant consumed this feed and on a 50ms timer, disturbed the messages to an aggregation engine, which generated minute / daily aggregations and published these back to the ticker-plant.
 The RDB consumed all incoming messages.
 Every 2 seconds our monitor process would query the RDB and measure: